foliant-docs/foliantcontrib.confluence/README.md

 Now if you upload content into this page (see two previous sections), Confluence backend will leave all text which was before and after the anchor intact, and add your Foliant content in the middle.

 You can also add two anchors: `foliant_start` and `foliant_end`.
-In this case all text between these anchors will be replaced by your Foliant content.
+In this case, all text between these anchors will be replaced by your Foliant content.

-## Inserting raw confluence tags
+### Inserting raw confluence tags

-If you want to supplement your page with confluence macros or any other storage-specific html, you may do it by wrapping them in the `<raw_confluence></raw_confluence>` tag.
+If you want to supplement your page with confluence macros or any other storage-specific HTML, you may do it by wrapping them in the `<raw_confluence></raw_confluence>` tag.

 For example, if you wish to add a table of contents into the middle of the document for some reason, you can do something like this: